Zhafri Yahya: International career

-Zhafri was called up for national team for the first time by new head coach Kim Pan Gon replacing Darren Lok for the international friendly matches with Philippines and Singapore.
+Zhafri was called up for Malaysia national team for the first time by new head coach Kim Pan Gon replacing Darren Lok for the international friendly matches with Philippines and Singapore.
 He did not play in either match.

+Zhafri was then called up again for the 2024 Merdeka Tournament, however he didn't make any appearance for the national team during the tournament.

+Zhafri made his international debut on 14 November 2024 in a friendly match against Laos.